 Visas and Post-Application Procedures

-1. Students in their home countries will have to head to Campus France and pass through one more step, which I am only vaguely familiar with.
+1. Students in their home countries will have to head to Campus France, which I am only vaguely familiar with.
 Though it seems easy (enough).
 More information here.

 2. Now comes the fun part.
 Foreign students in their home country will go to the French consulate or embassy for a visa.
 Students IN France get to skip right to making an appointment with the préfecture de police, every immigrant's favorite place in Paris.
 You'll have to provide some documentation as well in order to secure your residency papers: